Package 'spatsoc'

 Description

 group_polys groups rows into spatial groups by overlapping polygons (home ranges).
-The function accepts a data.table with relocation data, individual identifiers and an area argument.
+The function expects a data.table with relocation data, individual identifiers and an area argument.
 The relocation data is transformed into home range POLYGONs using build_polys() with adehabitatHR::mcp or adehabitatHR::kernelUD.
 If the area argument is FALSE, group_polys returns grouping calculated by spatial overlap.
 If the area argument is TRUE, group_polys returns the area area and proportion of overlap.
 Relocation data should be in two columns representing the X and Y coordinates.

 Usage